MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/key-concepts.md

 -   To learn how to use Operations Manager after the management group is set up, see [System Center - Operations Manager Operations Guide](manage-operations-guide-overview.md)

--   To learn how to create a management pack, see [Author’s Guide for Operations Manager for System Center ](https://go.microsoft.com/fwlink/p/?LinkID=212377)
+-   To learn how to create a management pack, see [Create management pack templates](create-management-pack-templates.md)

 -   [Operations Manager Community](https://go.microsoft.com/fwlink/p/?LinkID=221328)